JujuAdams/Chatterbox/docs/latest/getting-started.md

 ## YarnScript

 As mentioned, chatterboxes read instructions written in a language called YarnScript.
-You can find detailed information about YarnScript in [here](concept-yarn-script) in Chatterbox's documentation.
+You can find detailed information about Chatterbox's implementation of YarnScript [here](concept-yarn-script).
 YarnScript files are made out of nodes, and nodes contain lines of instructions.
 Every node in a YarnScript file has a unique name, and node names cannot contain spaces.
 You can also attach metadata to nodes should you wish, though we won't cover that in this particular guide.
 Beyond requiring a certain structure, YarnScript files themselves are "just text files" and you can edit them by hand if needed.

 ?> We recommend that you use the free visual edtior [Crochet](https://github.com/FaultyFunctions/Crochet) developed by [FaultyFunctions](https://twitter.com/faultyfunctions/).
 Crochet removes a lot of the organisational hurdles of writing YarnScript and gets you straight to writing dialogue.